Last Updated September 24, 2023

 That’s where tesamorelin comes in.
 It’s a GHRH mimetic that, studies have shown, can stimulate HGH without causing the same side effects seen with HGH.

-Tesamorelin HGH
+Tesamorelin and HGH

 Tesamorelin is best thought of as an alternative to exogenous HGH; it stimulates the body to secrete its own HGH and is believed to have fewer adverse effects.
 In other words, tesamorelin is believed to have a better safety profile than HGH.